 On average, study drugs reduced PET SUVR by 0.1 units, and the estimate of MMSE change associated with this 0.1 reduction in amyloid was 0.03 (95% CI: -0.06 to 0.01), indicating that amyloid level changes had little to no effect on cognitive change.
 This conclusion aligns with the findings from assessing the effect of amyloid level reduction on cognition in individual trials.
 In this analysis, only one trial, Biogen's EMERGE trial for aducanumab, had a statistically significant effect when utilizing the CDR-SB as the endpoint rather than MMSE.
 These findings suggest that reducing amyloid levels does not significantly improve cognition or slow cognitive decline.
-Investigators identified limitations in their meta-analysis, which include lack of available data from additional trials, the assumption that amyloid-targeting drugs would not affect cognition through any other means than through amyloid reduction, the use of only MMSE to encapsulate the measure of cognitive change, errors in data inputting, and lack of consideration for potential confounders affecting both amyloid levels and cognitive decline.
+Investigators identified limitations in their meta-analysis, which include lack of available data from additional trials, the assumption that amyloid-targeting drugs would not affect cognition through any other means than through amyloid reduction, the use of only MMSE to encapsulate the measure of cognitive change, errors in data sideration for potential confound ers

-E. Long-Term Cost-Effectiveness: Supplemental Information
+E. Long-Term Cost Effectiveness: Supplemental Information